wp-plugins/flickr-field-for-advanced-custom-fields/readme.txt

 3. Selecting individual photos from your photostream

 == Changelog ==

+= 1.0.7 =
+* Added feature so that you can control the amount of images that will be loaded in a photoset

 = 1.0.6 =
 * Small bugfix to get rid of notification